 - 1/2, 750 mL bottle flavored vodka (we love berry or citrus)

 - Fresh fruit, sliced (citrus is our favorite, but whole berries also work!)

 Step 1: Pour the flavored vodka in a large pitcher or bowl.
 Add the fruit, and allow to soak for an hour or two (or even overnight).
 It is best to place this in the fridge while the fruit soaks so that the ingredients remain cold.

-Step 2: After the fruit has soaked, add the Fresca, and limeade, stir well until combined.
+Step 2: After the fruit has soaked, add the Fresca or Squirt, and limeade, stir well until combined.

 Enjoy this cocktail over ice.

 Tip: Don’t add ice to the pitcher because it will dilute the drink, just keep the pitcher in the fridge until you’re ready to serve it.
 You can also try adding frozen berries instead of ice to keep the drink cold without diluting it.